MajidSas/GeoLearn/README.md

 Similiarly, for the Poly2Vec model in the folder `poly2vec_transformer`:
 `python p4_poly2vec_transformer.py`

 The results reported in the paper are then prepared using the script `04_walkability/results_summary.py`.
+This generates Table 8.

 ## Dataset Preparation